NBISweden/IgDiscover-legacy/doc/guide.rst

        igdiscover run

    Depending on the size of your library, your computer, and the number of iterations, this will now take from a few hours to a day.
+See the :ref:`running IgDiscover <running>` section for more fine-grained control over what to run and how to resume the process if something failed.

 .. _obtaining-database: